 John Milton – The law, my boy, puts us into everything.
 It’s the ultimate backstage pass.
 It’s the new priesthood, baby.
 Did you know there are more students in law school than lawyers walking the Earth?

-The last hour of the movie ramps up the tension, beginning as a largely effective thriller and descending into the kind of whimsical crescendo that the movie’s marquee talent ultimately thrives on.
+The last hour of the movie ramps up the tension, beginning as a largely effective thriller and descending into the kind of whimsical crescendo that the movie’s marquee talent relishes in.
 The reveal is improbably contrived, silly even, but the dialogue is fun and snappy and immensely enjoyable.
-The movie’s hellfire crescendo, the kind that sees Milton’s office descend into a shape-shifting realm of unholy decadence, acts as a surreal platform for Pacino’s big theatrical push, one that the fate of the world inevitably depends upon.
+The movie’s hellfire finale, the kind that sees Milton’s office descend into a shape-shifting realm of unholy decadence, acts as a surreal platform for Pacino’s big theatrical push, one that the fate of the world inevitably depends upon.

-Murder, incest, a satanic legacy decades in the making: nothing is beyond the realms of plausibility it seems, and though director Hackford gives us the finale we all paid to see, the taut Grisham build seems somewhat out of place, detracting from the movie’s overall impact.
+Murder, incest, a satanic legacy decades in the making: nothing is beyond the realms of plausibility it seems, and though director Hackford gives us the finale we all paid to see, the taut Grisham build seems somewhat out of place.
 This is a movie whose parts are greater than its sum total.
 It is a good film, not great, but one full of fine performances both expected and unexpected, showcasing the old and ushering in the new, while one of cinema’s most enduring talents seems to have more fun than he has in his entire career.